craftcms/wp-import/README.md

 You’ll be prompted for your REST API URL, which should be something like `https://example.com/wp-json`.
 You’ll also need to provide the username and application password you wrote down earlier.

-The command will then prepare a content model for your WordPress content.
-At a high level, that includes:
+The command will then begin importing your content, creating content model components as needed, such as:

 - A “Posts” section for your posts.
 - A “Pages” section for your pages.
 - An “Uploads” filesystem and volume for your media.
 - A “Post Content” CKEditor field with some nested entry types for storing non-HTML block data.

-Then it will get busy with the import!

 You can import any new content by running the command again later on.
 Or import just certain posts (etc.) using the `--item-id` option: